JieZhengs/TM-NAS/README.md

 # Enjoy the efficient and enjoyable training experience with ETM-NAS!

 # Notice
-If you would like to receive full source results of ETM-NAS, please contact first author Jie Zheng at zjpdd0905@stu.cwnu.edu.cn.
+If you would like to receive full source results of ETM-NAS, please contact the author Jie Zheng at zjpdd0905@stu.cwnu.edu.cn.
 Please indicate your purpose of use, I will reply the first moment I see the email, thank you